mmoolyaa/notion/README.md

 # notion
-notion widgets

-a custom version of notion widget from ShoroukAziz

-thanks a lot
+my notion widgets. feel free to use all of them :)